 Knowledge of sustainable soil management as a non-renewable resource is of utmost importance in organic farming.
 This unit will cover the basic principles of soil management and fertility using environmentally sustainable practices that aim to maintain or improve soil health and ensure production quantity and quality.
 The unit will explore the main physical, chemical, and biological principles that regulate the functioning of the soil as a living system and whose understanding is fundamental for managing soil fertility in different environmental and climatic conditions.
 Organic farming practices for soil fertility management will be described in detail and will be addressed within the framework of a comprehensive and strategic approach.
 A comprehensive and systemic perspective will be provided about the concepts of organic soil management and fertility as a potential self-sustaining system rather than one exclusively based on external inputs.
-Some classes will provide information about carbon farming, soil conservation and regeneration and waste biomasses valorization.
+Extra-cattedra lessons will be sustained by alternative teaching techniques, field visits and practical activities.
 Moreover, time for sharing and discussing real-case issues with farmers will be included.

-- Describe main soil components and their interaction (biological, chemical and physical); - Analyse and describe main soil nutrients; - Describe main agronomic practices for soil management; - Provide an overview to main fertilizers and amendments; - Illustrate some farm examples of soil management.
+- Describe main soil components and their functions (biological, chemical and physical); - Defining the soil fertility under the framework of organic production; - Describe main agronomic practices for sustainable soil management; - Observe critically soil parameters; - Illustrate some farm examples of soil management.

-✓ Gain insight into the soil system and the significance of soil organic carbon;

-- Appreciate the critical role of soil fertility; - Distinguish between fertilizers and soil amendments; - Enhance your understanding of agricultural practices related to soil; - Develop the ability to create agronomic plans; - Explore topics like carbon farming, soil conservation and regeneration, and the utilization of waste biomasses.
+- √ Gain insight into the soil system and the significance of soil organic carbon; - ✓ Appreciate the critical role of soil fertility and distinguish between fertilizers and soil amendments; - ✓ Enhance the understanding of agricultural practices related to soil; - ✓ Develop the ability to create agronomic plans.

-UNIT V - CROP DISEASE AND PEST MANAGEMENT
+UNIT V - PESTS AND DISEASES MANAGEMENT